 Cloud Storage

-Khiops seamlessly integrates with cloud storage services, enabling direct reading and writing of datasets stored in AWS S3 and Google Cloud Storage (GCS) buckets.
+Khiops seamlessly integrates with cloud storage services, enabling direct reading and writing of datasets stored in AWS S3 buckets, Google Cloud Storage (GCS) buckets and Azure storage (in files and blobs).
 By using Khiops dedicated cloud storage drivers, you can process large-scale datasets without having to manually download or transfer files, significantly improving efficiency and scalability in cloud-based workflows.

 With these drivers, Khiops treats cloud storage just like a local filesystem, meaning that all Khiops commands and workflows remain unchanged—only the dataset paths need to be adjusted.